Taiwan votes in election closely watched by China

 Han says he will reset ties with China to boost Taiwan’s economy, but will not compromise on defending its democracy.

-“Please come out to support Han Kuo-yu, whose vision for the country is ‘Taiwan safe, people get rich’ and ‘Cross-strait peace’,” Tseng Yung-chuan, one of his campaign officials, told a news conference on Friday.
+“Taiwan’s economy depends on that,” Chu added.
+“The economy has been bad for the past four years.
+This needs to change.”

-The idea of “one country, two systems” has never been popular in Taiwan.
+Never popular in Taiwan, the idea of “one country, two systems” is even less so now, after months of anti-government protests in Hong Kong.

-That is even less so now, after months of anti-government protests in Hong Kong.
-Protesters in the former British colony have widespread public sympathy in Taiwan, and both the DPP and Kuomintang have pledged to help those who flee to the island.
+The protesters have broad sympathy in Taiwan, and both the DPP and Kuomintang have pledged to help protesters in the former British colony who flee to the island.

-Taiwan has been a democratic success story since holding its first direct presidential election in 1996.
+Taiwan has been a democratic success story since its first direct presidential election in 1996.

 That was the culmination of decades of struggle against authoritarian rule and martial law under the Kuomintang, which ruled China until it was forced to flee to Taiwan in 1949, after losing a civil war with the Communists.